deweylab/RSEM/README.md

 To install, simply put the rsem directory in your environment's PATH variable.

+If you prefer to put all RSEM executables to a bin directory, please also remember to put 'rsem_perl_utils.pm' and 'WHAT_IS_NEW' to the same bin directory. 'rsem_perl_utils.pm' is required for most RSEM's perl scripts and 'WHAT_IS_NEW' contains the RSEM version information.

 ### Prerequisites

 C++, Perl and R are required to be installed.